Dmitry Bukhman

-Dmitry Bukhman (דמיטרי בוכמן, Дмитрий Бухман; born 27 May 1985) is a Russian-born British-Israeli entrepreneur.
-Together with his brother Igor Bukhman, they founded online gaming company Playrix, best known for its mobile-app games such as Township, Homescapes and Fishdom.
+Dmitri Bukhman (Дмитрий Бухман; born 27 May 1985) is a Russian-born British billionaire entrepreneur.
+Together with his brother Igor Bukhman, they founded Irish online gaming company Playrix, best known for its mobile-app games such as Township, Homescapes and Fishdom.
+As of March 2026, Forbes reports his net worth as US$13.6 billion.

 Early life

-Bukhman and his brother Igor were born in the Soviet city of Vologda.
+Bukhman and his brother Igor were born in the Soviet city of Vologda to Jewish parents.
 As a child, Bukhman was engaged in programming.
 He started selling games online with his brother while still in high school.
 They founded Playrix in 2004 while studying at the Faculty of Applied Mathematics at the Vologda State Pedagogical Institute.
 By 2004, the brothers had released three games and around 30 screensavers; by 2007, the number of games increased to 16, and the company's monthly income constituted around $300,000.
 Soon the company released such games as Homescapes, Gardenscapes, Fishdom and Township.

 Career

 In 2018, the brothers personally invested in video and social network games developer Nexters Global and in Belarusian Vizor Games.
 In 2019, Playrix bought the Armenian and Serbian studios Plexonic and Eipix Entertainment, respectively.
 In October 2022, the company announced the closure of its offices and development operations in Russia and Belarus due to the Russian invasion of Ukraine.
 In 2023, the company employed more than 3,000 people around the world.
 In June 2023, analytics company Data.ai (formerly App Annie) ranked Playrix seventh in the global ranking of mobile publishers by annual revenue, with the company in first place in EMEA.